Step by step guide

 import http.client

-conn = http.client.HTTPSConnection("YOUR_OPENVIDU_DEPLOYMENT_DOMAIN")
+conn = http.client.HTTPSConnection("YOUR_DOMAIN")

-payload = "{\"roomName\": \"my-room\"}"
+payload = "{\"roomName\": \"My Room\"}"

 headers = {